hydra3333/Smart_Stay_Awake_2/README_superseded.md

 Smart Stay Awake 2: Preventing automatic sleep & hibernation (display monitor may sleep) as requested (auto-quit at 2025-10-04 15:30:00).
 ```

-This ensures IT administrators and Admin/Power users can see exactly what's preventing system hibernation and sleep and when it will release.
+This ensures that IT administrators and Admin/Power users can see exactly what's preventing system hibernation and sleep and when it will release.